lee7632/pyroprocessing_discrete.event.simulation/documentation/fuel.fabrication/variable.list.md

 <li>melter_failure_inspection_time=melter failure inspection time
 <li>melter_failure_type=type of melter failure...set in preprocessing
 <li>melter_process_counter=counts the number of times the melting process is initiated
+<li>melter_failure_time=time record to determine melter failure; if there is a failure, failure_time resets to 0; i.e., there is a new probability distribution
 </ul>
 <ul>
 <b>N</b>